MUKESHKUMARJP1725/Ex-2-PlayFair-Cipher/README.md

 # Ex-2 PlayFair Cipher

+### DATE:

+Playfair Cipher using with different ket values.

 ## AIM:

 To implement a program to encrypt a plain text and decrypt a cipher text using play fair Cipher substitution technique.

 ## DESIGN STEPS:

-Step 1: Design of PlayFair Cipher algorithnm
+Step 1: Design of PlayFair Cipher algorithnm.

-Step 2: Implementation using C or pyhton code
+Step 2: Implementation using C or pyhton code.

 Step 3: Testing algorithm with different key values.